Global Education Program

 Our goal

-To improve foundational literacy and numeracy skills among children of primary school age in sub-Saharan Africa and India.
+To improve reading and math skills—also known as foundational literacy and numeracy—for children in sub-Saharan Africa and India.

 A government primary school in a village in Bihar, India